toant13/DataComparisonTool/README.md

   * Finish status printer - As a tool user, I want mis-matches out, so that I can investigate why there are data mismatches
   * Finish UI - As a tool user, I want to have a UI interface, so that I can select data comparison inputs and save comparison outputs
   * Create map creator feature - As a tool user, I want a map creator interface, so that I don't have to manually create one
-  * Create history report comparer - As a tool user, I want to history comparison, so that I can keep track of common mismatch trends
+  * Create history report comparer - As a tool user, I want to history comparison, so that I can keep track of common mismatch trends and link them with common issues to minimize investigation time

 ##Design